KTiago/CertView/README.md

     └── ipv4     	# Active IPv4 scanner using Zmap/Zgrab.
 ```
 ## Computing infrastructure
-To run the CertView platform, we opted for a cloud deployment on the Google Cloud Platform (GCP).
+To run the CertView platform, we opted for a cloud deployment on the compute engine of the Google Cloud Platform (GCP).
 We deployed CertView on 5 VMs, but the platform may be deployed on more machines or entirely on one machine.
 Each VM runs Debian-9.

-The following hardware configuration is given as an example that supports continuously run 30h long IPv4 scans and Certificate Transparency logs.
+The following hardware configuration is given as an example that supports continuously run 48h long IPv4 scans and Certificate Transparency logs.
 For faster scanning speeds, a more robust configuration might be required.
 1. Scan, 6 vCPUs, 5.5 GB RAM, 100 GB HDD
 2. Kafka, 1 vCPU, 3.75 GB RAM, 100 GB HDD
 3. Analyzer, 1 vCPU, 3.75 GB RAM, 100 GB HDD